 LAP-BAND® surgery is designed to be reversible.
 The band that wraps around the stomach to form a smaller stomach pouch can be loosened or tightened to allow more or less food intake.
-However, some rare complications from the initial operation may require a revision procedure.
+However, some complications from the initial operation may require a revision procedure.
 These include:

 - Intractable reflux (heartburn)